Parappanangadi: Geography

 Parappanangadi Municipality is bounded by Arabian Sea to west, Kadalundi River to east, Vallikkunnu Grama panchayat to north, and Tanur Municipality to south.

 Transportation

 The nearest airport is at Karipur.
-Parappanangadi has railway station in the Town.
+Parappanangadi has a railway station in the town.
 The nearest major railway station is at Tirur.

 Nadukani-Parappanangadi Road connects the coastal area of Malappuram district with the easternmost hilly border at Nadukani Churam bordering Nilgiris district of Tamil Nadu, near Nilambur, passing through major towns such as Tirurangadi, Malappuram, Manjeri, and Nilambur.

-Parappanangadi-Manjeri Road and Chettippadi-Chamravattam Road are two important Roads starting/ending at Parappanangadi.
-Tirur-Kadalundi Tipu Sultan road passes through the town.
+Parappanangadi-Manjeri Road and Chettippadi-Chamravattam Road are two important roads starting/ending at Parappanangadi.
+Tirur-Kadalundi Tipu Sultan Road passes through the town.

 Wards of Parappanangadi

 Parappanangadi Municipality is composed of the following 45 wards: